 You may provide up to the equivalent of two A4 pages of references.
-Ensure that your references are pertinent to your research proposal and are cited in full, including all authors, the full title of each publication, journal title, year, volume and pages.
-For citations to preprints, state "Preprint", the repository name and the article persistent identifier (e.g DOI).
+Ensure that your references are pertinent to your research proposal and are cited in full.
+Include all authors, the full title of each publication, journal title, year, volume and pages.
+For citations to preprints, state Preprint, the repository name and the article persistent identifier (for example DOI).